bterwijn/memory_graph/README.md

 |:--------------:|:--------------:|:--------------:|
 | rebinding1.png | rebinding2.png | rebinding3.png |

-Or see it in the [Memory Grah Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/rebind.py&play).
+Or see it in the [Memory Graph Web Debugger](https://memory-graph.com/#codeurl=https://raw.githubusercontent.com/bterwijn/memory_graph/refs/heads/main/src/rebind.py&play).

 ## Copying Values of Immutable Type ##
 Because a value of immutable type will be copied automatically when it is changed, there is no need to copy it beforehand.
 Therefore, a shallow or deep copy of a value of immutable type will result in just an assignment to save on the time needed to make the copy and the space (=memory) needed to store the values.